Serraphim-01/T-Office/DB_MIGRATION_CONSOLIDATION.md

 # Database Migration Consolidation

+**Note:** This document has been updated to reflect that issues with PostgreSQL function definitions using dollar-quoted strings have been resolved.
+See `MIGRATION_ISSUE_RESOLUTION.md` for details.

 ## Overview
 This document explains the consolidation of the database migration files.
 Previously, the inventory schema was defined in separate files (`db/inventory_schema.sql`, `db/inbound_schema.sql`, `db/outbound_schema.sql`).
 These have now been merged into the main migration files (`drop_migration.sql` and `create_migration.sql`) for better maintainability and consistency.